 - Finally, with a combination of Platform events and Evergreen with Kafka you can build an event based architecture that should satisfy any and all of your enterprise message queue requirements.

-All of the above are speculation, there might be a few limitations which we will discover as the platform moves out of developer beta.
+All of the above is pure speculation, there might be a few limitations which we will discover as the platform moves out of developer beta.